-Condition: As a result of the audit procedures performed, we noted various accounts in the financial statements that required adjustments to properly reflect the year-end balance.
+Prior-year finding: As a result of the audit procedures performed, we noted various accounts in the financial statements that required adjustments to properly reflect the year-end balance.
 Although adjustments were needed in various accounts, the deficiency appears to exist in the area of cut-off related to accounts payable and revenue recognition.